 All personnel charged to the Project must directly contribute to the operation of the Project.
 There should be no "co-mingling" of staff time that is being charged to the MBDA federal award.
-Comingling is prohibited and is subject to enforcement action under the award, including the withholding of award payments and possible termination of the Project award.
+Co-mingling is prohibited and is subject to enforcement action under the award, including the withholding of award payments and possible termination of the Project award.
 Staff vacancies shall be filled promptly.
 Vacancies beyond forty-five (45) days may result in appropriate enforcement action under the award, up to and including termination.

-- 3. Service Optimization The Project operator must maintain the efficiency and effectiveness of its overall operations as well as the quality to maximize client service impact.
-Under this function, the Project shall: - a) Execute signed work plan agreements and engagements with clients; - b) Input data, progress, best practices and results into the MBDA CRM Performance system within three (3) business days of the time of service and/or receipt of documentation (note: failure to adhere to may result in MBDA enforcement action); - c) Establish procedures for collecting and accounting for all fees charged to clients; accounting records for fees collected should be maintained on a consistent basis; no co-mingling of fees and funds: - d) Maintain records/files for all work charged to the program and clients; systems should be efficient and meet industry standards; - e) Ensure all files are properly recorded and supported by documentation including, MBDA Notice of Data Use; client MBE self-certification, MBDA data privacy notice, needs assessment, work assignments, finished work products, and awarded transactions; - f) Obtain required verification documentation for any of the performance measures claimed (see Appendix C: Performance Measures and Related Definitions); - g) Comply with all reporting requirements that are established as the terms of the award; - h) Cooperate with MBDA in maintaining content for the CRM Performance system, and other available online tools located at www.mbda.gov; - i) Adhere to MBDA's trademark and licensing requirements and branding guidelines for all forms of communication, including use of design or marketing collateral, office and event signage (see Appendix K: Business Project Trademark and Licensing Requirements).
+- 4. Service Optimization The Project operator must maintain the efficiency and effectiveness of its overall operations as well as the quality to maximize client service impact.
+Under this function, the Project shall: - a) Execute signed work plan agreements and engagements with clients; - b) Input data, progress, best practices and results into the MBDA CRM Performance system within three (3) business days of the time of service and/or receipt of documentation (note: failure to adhere to may result in MBDA enforcement action); - c) Establish procedures for collecting and accounting for all fees charged to clients; accounting records for fees collected should be maintained on a consistent basis; no co-mingling of fees and funds; - d) Maintain records/files for all work charged to the program and clients; systems should be efficient and meet industry standards; - e) Ensure all files are properly recorded and supported by documentation including, MBDA Notice of Data Use; client MBE self-certification, MBDA data privacy notice, needs assessment, work assignments, finished work products, and awarded transactions; - f) Obtain required verification documentation for any of the performance measures claimed (see Appendix C: Performance Measures and Related Definitions); - g) Comply with all reporting requirements that are established as the terms of the award; - h) Cooperate with MBDA in maintaining content for the CRM Performance system, and other available online tools located at www.mbda.gov; - i) Execute a Trademark and Licensing Agreement prior to using the MBDA Business Project logo; - j) Adhere to MBDA's trademark and licensing requirements and branding guidelines for all forms of communication, including use of logo, design or marketing collateral, office and event signage.
 Formal instructions and guidelines will be provided to the Project operator at the Post-Award Conference.